Introduction to Business Credit

 What Can You do to Minimise the Effects of Hard Inquiries

-Here are a few things that will help you ensure your application doesn’t damage your personal and business credit:
+Here are a few things that will help you ensure your application doesn’t damage your personal and business credit: Business owners should focus on securing a loan by building and maintaining a strong business’s credit history, as this can improve approval chances and loan terms.

 - Don’t apply for several loans in a short period of time.
 This is the issue that caught Anna out.
 It can lead to lenders getting an inaccurate picture of your financial viability.
 Even if you have a clear track record of making repayments, too many applications can make it seem like you’re in distress.
 This makes you a risk, which leads to more rejections.
 And each rejection is another black mark on your credit score.